 Is that an insect or a spider?
 For children learning about the differences between insects and spiders, hands-on activities can be engaging and helpful.
 This post has a free PDF with playdough mats, sorting photo cards, and coloring pages which can be used in science centers or on trays.
 We started with play dough, of course, as it is a magnet for kids to want to work.

 Insect or Spider?

-Coloring pages are nice for those time when children need some independent work, or a center that does not require much explanation.
+Coloring pages are nice for those times when children need some independent work or a center that does not require much explanation.
 Two coloring pages are also included.

 Spiders, too.
 But not the really scary kinds for this page!

 This post was shared on Living Montessori Now Monday Montessori.